rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryAzure.md

     - azureSubscriptionRubrikId - System.String: Rubrik ID of the Azure Subscription.
     - storageAccountName - System.String: A unique name for the storage account.
 Storage account names must be between 3 and 24 characters in length and may contain numbers and lowercase letters only.
 - Returns System.Boolean.
-### keynamesinkeyvault
-Get all key IDs in the Azure Key Vault.

-- There is a single argument of type System.String.
-- Returns list of System.Strings.
 ### keyvaultsbyregion
 List of all Azure Key Vaults in a region.

 - There is a single argument of type AzureKeyVaultsInput.
 - Returns list of AzureKeyVaults.
-### keyversionsforkeynameinkeyvault
-Get information for a specific key in the Azure Key Vault.

-- There is a single argument of type GetKeyVersionsOfAzureKeyInput.
-- Returns list of KeyVersionInAzureKeyVaults.
-### latestpermissionsbypermissionsgroup
-Retrieves the latest permissions required for each of the provided features.
-Permissions for each feature are grouped by permissions group.

-- There is a single argument of type list of CloudAccountFeatures.
-- Returns list of AzureFeaturePermissionss.
 ### managedidentities
 List all managed identities for Azure resources.